alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 (and possibly be incompatible with prevailing winds).
 Although the political climate may be hostile, it is still legal to fly civil craft over other countries.
+So some low-hostility routes can be found for safe passage.

 # 🛩️ The Craft

-Thanks to the latest advances in miniaturization
+Thanks to the latest advances in miniaturization an airship can be quite small, while still a fully functioning drone.

 The original [Avis Æterna](/2023/avis-aeterna) project called for an autonomous semi-buoyant flying wing plane, which was later refined to the